jdbeq/ft8goblin/README.txt

 If you install (make install), you can avoid the ./startup script and call ft8goblin directly.
+It sets up library pathes, etc so that libraries in lib/ will be used by the programs.

 For now installing isn't fully supported, please report any bugs you find with it!